thinkful-ei26/Down-The-Block-Client/README.md

-### Neighborhood Watch is here to help.
+### Down The Block is here to help.
 With our easy to use web app you can:
 1. Make an account ![alt text](https://github.com/thinkful-ei26/neighborhood-watch-client/blob/feature-private-messages/public/login.png "login")
 2. View your location
 3. Immediately communicate with others in your area. ![alt text](https://github.com/thinkful-ei26/neighborhood-watch-client/blob/feature-private-messages/public/posts.png "posts")